open-feature/cli/README.md

 ## Configuration

-The OpenFeature CLI uses an optional configuration file to override default settings and customize the behavior of the CLI.
+The OpenFeature CLI uses an optional configuration file to override default settings and customize behavior.
 This file can be in JSON or YAML format and should be named either `.openfeature.json` or `.openfeature.yaml`.

 ### Configuration File Structure